Wisdom of the crowd: Surprisingly popular

 In further exploring the ways to improve the results, a new technique called the "surprisingly popular" was developed by scientists at MIT's Sloan Neuroeconomics Lab in collaboration with Princeton University.
 For a given question, people are asked to give two responses: What they think the right answer is, and what they think popular opinion will be.
 The averaged difference between the two indicates the correct answer.
 It was found that the "surprisingly popular" algorithm reduces errors by 21.3 percent in comparison to simple majority votes, and by 24.2 percent in comparison to basic confidence-weighted votes where people express how confident they are of their answers and 22.2 percent compared to advanced confidence-weighted votes, where one only uses the answers with the highest average.

 Definition of crowd

-In the context of wisdom of the crowd, the term "crowd" takes on a broad meaning.
+In the context of wisdom of the crowd, the term crowd takes on a broad meaning.
 One definition characterizes a crowd as a group of people amassed by an open call for participation.

+In the digital age, the potential for collective intelligence has expanded with the advent of information technologies and social media platforms such as Google, Facebook, Twitter, and others.
+These platforms enable the aggregation of opinions and knowledge on a massive scale, creating what some have defined as "intelligent communities."
+However, the effectiveness of these digital crowds can be compromised by issues such as demographic biases, the influence of highly active users, and the presence of bots, which can skew the diversity and independence necessary for a crowd to be truly wise.
+To mitigate these issues, researchers have suggested using a multi-media approach to aggregate intelligence from various platforms or employing factor analysis to filter out biases and noise.

 While crowds are often leveraged in online applications, they can also be utilized in offline contexts.
 In some cases, members of a crowd may be offered monetary incentives for participation.
 Certain applications of "wisdom of the crowd", such as jury duty in the United States, mandate crowd participation.